All salon owners must have a good salon business plan.

 This is why you should invest in powerful salon software that offers rich support for reporting and tracking the key targets you have set for your business.

-The below video walks you through what reports look like in Mangomint – the software I recommend if you’re serious about your business.
+The video below walks you through what reports look like in Mangomint – the software I recommend if you’re serious about your business.

 Having access to this data in a simple way will be a game changer to the success of your plan.
 You can learn more about Mangomint and if it is right for you here.